Novapro-Lab/.github/profile/README.md

 > Technology should reduce business complexity, not create more of it.

-Novapro Lab builds systems for real business execution, not software that creates more dashboards, reports, or manual operational burden.
+Novapro Lab™ builds systems for real business execution, not software that creates more dashboards, reports, or manual operational burden.

 ---

 ## What We Build

-Novapro Lab develops private software systems and digital platforms for:
+Novapro Lab™ develops private software systems and digital platforms for:

 - AI-assisted business operations
 - customer acquisition workflows